BjoernDaase/githubIssueScript/README.md

 * You should compile this with your local tex installation

 ## Latex particularities
+In the context of the issue.tex there are the following things for latex defined:
 * Every issue will get wrapped in a minipage so it does not get seperated at pagebreak (it also ensures the issue goes on a new page if it cannot fit at the left space)
 * Sections and subsection will not get prefixed with a number